Nominations to the APA Committee on Aging

-The Committee on Aging (CONA) is accepting nominations, including self-nominations, for two new members.
+Each year, the Committee on Aging (CONA) is accepting nominations, including self-nominations, for two new members.
 CONA is the chief committee within the APA governance structure charged with addressing aging concerns.
-CONA seeks full members of APA with specialization in aging issues to serve a three-year term beginning January 2015 and ending December 2017.
+CONA seeks full members of APA with specialization in aging issues to serve three-year terms beginning in January and ending in December.

 CONA's mission is to advance psychology as a science and profession and as a means of promoting health and human welfare by ensuring that older adults, especially the growing numbers of older women and members of minority groups, receive the attention of the American Psychological Association.
 Its goals include:

 - Provide leadership for a scientific agenda on aging.

 - Advocate for policies that enhance availability and reimbursement of health and mental health services to older adults and their families.

 - Contribute to the formulation and support of public policies that promote optimal development of older adults, facilitate psychological practice with older persons, and expand scientific understanding of adult development and aging.

 - Promote inclusion of knowledge about adult development and aging in all levels of education.